Code-Institute-Submissions/artontray-PROJECT1/README.md

 ![Bad perf.](assets/images/readme-images/bad-perf.png)

-This part of the testing process showed up that the site was slow to load, mainly due to the image sizes.
-All the images needed to be compressed before adding to the repository.
+This part of the testing process showed up that the site was slow to load, mainly due to the image sizes and video trailer.
+All the images/videos needed to be compressed before adding to the repository.
-Once this was done the performance went from ~60% to ~90%.

 - Thanks [Panda!](https://tinypng.com/)